 As educators, then, it is our business to help students discover, develop, and use their gifts by co-creating work experiences that matter so that they — uniquely gifted people — contribute to the well-being of others to the glory of God.

 There is a word for this: shalom.
-Our goal, in short, is to help students experiences wholeness.
+Our goal is to help students experience wholeness.

 Not surprisingly, recent studies have shown that there is a connection between flourishing and engagement in a career, and engagement in a career and what happens in college.
 In fact, according to a recent Gallup/Purdue study, we are 4.6x more likely to thrive in well-being if we are engaged at work.
 The right college experiences and relationships have a lot to do with this.